Maitre-Pangolin/grisbi/devlog.md

 Should add a sign-up completion on successful sign up.
 Done .
 Sign up complete.

-Going to lunch, let's work on the categories in DB, load categories on sign in and app login, and add the 'add expense form' to home
+Going to lunch, let's work on the categories in DB, load categories on app load, and add the 'add expense form' to home => DONE

+Next create the expense slice, contains the keyMonth of the month being worked on (by default current month => should be fetched when logged in and accesing home or current month page )

+## 2021-12-17

+Created expense slice, modified app loading , token validation to logout automaticcaly when no tokens are present or if token is expired or is not present in the DB.

+Addex Expense and Expenses components. select total selector.

+Need to redirect to proper location on added expense + code delete expense and modify expense logic.

+Delete and update function added, with redirection using useNaviagte from react-router

+Created route and compoenents for monthly expenses.

+Need to fix categories and category icons.